St. Augustine Windows

 |Conversion||Baptism||Vision||Death||Writing Confessions||Pelagianism||Sea Shell||Giving the Rule|

-Images are from the stained glass windows of St. Thomas of Villanova Church, taken by Aurora Imaging Company.
+Images are from the stained glass windows of St. Thomas of Villanova Church.
 Quotations from St. Augustine's Confessions, translated by Maria Boulding, O.S.B., (Hyde Park, New York: New City Press) 1997.
 Author: John Immerwahr.
-May 29, 2008.
+June 24, 2008.